Nothing Beat Halloween in the 1980s

-While Spirit and Party City have become major vendors for Halloween purchases and that focus began in the ’80s, most kids got their costumes from cheap places like Wal-Mart or made their costume from scrap and re-purposed clothing.
+While Spirit and Party City have become major vendors for Halloween purchases and that focus began in the ’80s, most kids got their costumes from cheap places like Wal-Mart or made their costumes from scrap and re-purposed clothing.

 You Had Two Choices in Candy-Collection Vessels

 Kids either used a plastic pumpkin or a sack/pillowcase.
-McDonalds contributed toward the former option when its October Happy Meals became now-collectible plastic pails.
+McDonald’s contributed toward the former option when its October Happy Meals became now-collectible plastic pails.
 While young children would be happy to use anything, older kids would switch over to sacks for superior storage space.

 Character costumes frequently came with mass-produced plastic masks whose factory-cut edges might cut your hand and whose breathing holes were far too small to be serviceable.
-Even if a costume might count as a fire hazard or be nothing more than a plastic smock with a mask, kids would still go for one of their favorite characters without no consideration for safety or accuracy.
+Even if a costume might count as a fire hazard or be nothing more than a plastic smock with a mask, kids would still go for one of their favorite characters without any consideration for safety or accuracy.

 It Was Less Safety-Conscious.